 Whether you plan to compete in today’s global market or simply want to try something new, speaking Japanese is an essential language skill to acquire in the modern world.
-Spoken primarily in Japan as the national language, approximately 128 million people speak Japanese as a first language
+Spoken primarily in Japan as the national language, approximately 120 million people speak Japanese as a first language.

 Written Japanese uses the Chinese characters (kanji), and much of its compound words (made of 2 or more characters) were originally derived from Chinese.

-Mostly a phonetic language, Japanese does not use any articles.
-Nouns do not have a masculine or feminine connotation, and verbs are generally only conjugated for tense.
-Sentence structure is topic-comment format, which can be a bit confusing as the ‘topic’ is not always the ‘subject.’
+Mostly a phonetic language, Japanese does not use any articles, nouns do not have a masculine or feminine connotation, and verbs are generally only conjugated for tense.
+Sentence structure is also topic-comment format, which can be a bit confusing as the ‘topic’ is not always the ‘subject.’

-If you are ready to give learning to speak Japanese a shot, check out our comprehensive Rocket Japanese review below.
+If you are ready to give learning Japanese a shot, and are shopping around for the program that fits you best, continue reading to check out our comprehensive Rocket Japanese review below.

 Rocket Japanese Review: Summary